pketh/paris-2037/README.md

 wanted to do everything from scratch in the lightest weight way . so no external libs , just jquery.
 High in DRY.

+fun thing to get hands on with the fancier side of css , paralax, animations, etc.

 more comfortable with the illustrator pen tool than a paint brush